Sports in Austin, Texas: Auto racing

 In June 2010 it was announced by the Formula One chief executive Bernie Ecclestone that the Austin area would host the Formula One, United States Grand Prix, from 2012 until 2021.
 The effort was aided by State Comptroller Susan Combs.
 The State has pledged to put up $25 million in public funds annually for 10 years to pay the sanctioning fees for the race.
 The event was last held in 2007 at the Indianapolis Motor Speedway.
 A Formula One circuit will need to be built at an estimated cost of $250 to $300 million, paid for by private investors, and is expected to be located just east of the Austin Bergstrom International Airport.
 The Austin investor group is headed by Tavo Hellmund, President of Full Throttle Productions, LP.
 Hellmund, of Austin, is himself a former race car owner and driver.
-Circuit of the Americas will also play host to MotoGP World Championships from 2013.
-Lewis Hamilton won the 2012 United States Grand Prix at Austin on November 18.
+Circuit of the Americas has also played host to MotoGP World Championships from 2013.
+Lewis Hamilton won the inaugural 2012 United States Grand Prix at Austin on November 18.

 Driveway Austin was a motorsports track and racing school within the city, although not hosting sanctioned races and closing in 2021 to be annexed into a city park.
 Harris Hill Raceway in San Marcos hosts several racing series.